Contact Us Contact Us Request Information Request Information

 Bride of Yamagata

-At Yamagata's Bride, our planners specializing in shrine weddings
+At Yamagata no Bride, our planners specializing in shrine weddings

 Our planners specialize in shrine weddings and will support you with a full-fledged shrine wedding ceremony at a historic shrine in Yamagata Prefecture.